I haven’t consumed news since 2016.

 - Never come back to the news

-When you quit the news, you cut out the noise and free up space to achieve 10x times more meaningful things.
+When you quit the news, you cut out the noise and free up space to achieve 10x more meaningful things.
+Things that elevate your life, not drag it down.

 You regain your freedom, mental space and time to live a better, more intentional life.